avdata99/programacion-para-no-programadores/docs/_sources/index.rst.txt

 ..
-Curso de programación documentation master file, created by sphinx-quickstart on Sun Aug 12 16:28:13 2018.
+Curso de Programación documentation master file, created by sphinx-quickstart on Sun Aug 12 16:52:37 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Curso de programación's documentation!
+Welcome to Curso de Programación's documentation!
 =================================================

 .. toctree::